Back to top: Unit J6 structures

 Walls of unclear function

 In J6 we began to find several mudbrick walls and few stone walls belonging to unclear structures, not part of the Temple Terrace, of which their outlines have not yet been excavated.
+To the east and southeast of J6 is source of the large brickfall, of which these walls may belong to.
 These walls are:

 - f76